POINTS TO CONSIDER FOR HOMESTAY HOST PARENTS

 - Help with English

 Most of our international students will require assistance with English.
 Keep your language simple and direct but do not talk down to the student.
 Put sticky labels on common items in the house to help the student learn these names.
 Put common English words on the refrigerator.
-Keep a language dictionary handy for quick translation to help with the student’s assignments, do not do the work for the student, let the student do the work; help the student by editing the work with the student.
+If students need help with homework, do not do the work for the student, let the student do the work; help the student by editing the work with the student.
 Be careful not to change the content, even if you do not agree with it.

 If you are a religious family, do not impose your religious beliefs on your student.
 If your student is religious, respect his/her beliefs; locate the appropriate church for the student.